avdstaaij/gdpc/README.md

 Some practical examples are also available, though they're slightly older and may not reflect the latest features:
 - [**`visualize_map.py`**](examples/visualize_map.py): Displays a map of the Minecraft world using OpenCV.
 - [**`emerald_city.py`**](examples/emerald_city.py): Demonstrates basic GDPC functionality by building a simple model of the Emerald City.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information about how to contribute.